paramm-team/pybamm-param/docs/index.rst

 Welcome to pybamm-param's documentation!
 ========================================

-Python Battery Mathematical Modelling (**PyBAMM**) Parameter Optimisation package is developed for optimising battery parameters of
+Python Battery Mathematical Modelling (**PyBaMM**) Parameter Optimisation package is developed for optimising battery parameters of
 PyBAMM model parameters using various optimisation methods and error functions.

 PyBAMM-param is hosted on Github_.
 This page provides the *API*, or *developer documentation* for ''pybamm-param''.